 La Vispera, a small organic farm with guest cabanas.
 The hosts of La Vispera helped me make the transition from the intensity of the U.S., to the pace and culture of Bolivia.
 (Greetings and conversations in the valley generally begin with “Todo

 tranquillo?”)
 In addition to facilitating excursions to archeological sites, they arranged an afternoon on a remote farm where I could visit with a family that lives almost entirely off the land.

 An unexpected benefit of staying at La Vispera was the opportunity to meet other international travelers (Irish, Estonian, Bolivian), who gave me a glimpse of how others view the U.S., and volunteer service.
 I felt

 connected to the global community in a new way.

 Amizade (the Portuguese word for friendship) offers a variety of sites and both short- and long-term volunteer options for people of all ages, along with study abroad, and internship options of all kinds.
 Costs vary by site and length of time and include room and board, tutoring, and a stipend to

 the volunteer site.
 Language immersion is integral to Amizade’s long-term programs.

 La Vispera: Samaipata, Bolivia; www.lavispera.org, firstname.lastname@example.org.

-Daily rates at cabanas or campsites with full bathroom facilities—including breakfast on the produce from their organic farm—are $20 to $40.
-Other meals can be purchased from the open-air garden café.
+Daily rates at cabanas or campsites with full bathroom facilities—are $30 to $50.
+Slow food inspired meals can be purchased from the open-air Garden Café, and products are produced through permaculture.
 The Dutch hosts,

 Pieter and Marga, have lived in Bolivia for many years and offer a variety of excursions by foot, car, or horseback.
 They use their resources and expertise to support the community.